Nek5000/NekDoc/source/problem_setup/BCs.rst

 Boundary Conditions
 -------------------------------

-For all boundaries, it is necessary to provide *Nek5000* with the boundary condition *type* (e.g. that the velocity is to be specified), and for some types, the boundary condition *value* (e.g. what the velocity is specified as).
+For all boundaries, it is necessary to provide *Nek5000* with the boundary condition *type* and, for some types, the boundary condition *value*.

 Boundary condition values are assigned in the ``.usr`` file in the ``userbc`` subroutine (see :ref:`sec:userbc` for details).
 This section focuses on what boundary condition types are available in *Nek5000* and how to assign them.